knightfall-cs/xapk-config/README.md

 # XAPK Config

 Generate XAPK manifest JSON files with ease using Python.
-This interactive script simplifies the process of creating XAPK packages for app distribution by configuring expansion OBB files and split APKs.
+This script simplifies the process of creating XAPK packages for app distribution by configuring expansion OBB files and split APKs.

 ## Features